BraveSword123/College-Life-Simulator/README.md

 📈 Dynamic content loading per category (Clubs, Dorms, Jobs, etc.)

+💸 Simulated finances and earnings

+🔁 Progress through semesters (Fall, Winter, Spring, Summer)

 ---

 ## Features I am Currently Working On
 ❤️ Relationship system (friends, enemies, partners)
 📓 Club/job performance system (slack off, work hard, get promoted/fired).

-💸 Simulated finances and earnings

-🔁 Progress through semesters (Fall, Winter, Spring, Summer)
+---
+## How to Play the Game
+Begin by selecting your first name, last name, major, and gender.
+Once you've entered this information, you'll have the opportunity to find jobs and internships, as well as make friends, enemies, and partners among your dorm members.
+Acquiring jobs, internships, and dormmates will help you maintain your income.
+Spend the 16 semesters available to you building relationships and managing your finances.

+---

 ## 📷 Screenshots
 <img width="2048" height="1167" alt="image" src="https://github.com/user-attachments/assets/e3cf7273-4dc2-44ec-8f8a-5a2f089290a6" />